tazitoo/openaps_reduce_comms/README.md

 * My loop is entirely independent of any external sources - it runs entirely off-line.
 The availability of wifi and even cell phone service is not guaranteed - but I will always have a need to manage T1D.
 Part of that management is understanding how you have been responding to food and insulin in the past (many people use Nightscout for this...).

+* Current wisdom on intend-to-bolus thinks that shareble is too unstable to use in offline "camping mode".
+Using the current script to minimize the amount of data pulled from the CGM, shareble is typically stable for a week before needing to reboot.

 A fix:  use some python scripts to manage the data flow.
 Save existing reports off to a CSV file, calculate how much extra data is needed for any new report, and fetch just that much from CGM/pump.

 The end goal: